 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships for the Economics degree program at Wayne State College.

-At its most basic level, economics is a science of resource use.
+At its most basic level, economics is the science of resource use.
 Everyone needs food, shelter, and clothing.
 After this, people want cellphones, books, clean water and air, health care, a fancy car, and the latest in golf clubs.
 The list of what people want is extensive.
 In microeconomics, we consider what motivates people to buy what they buy, and what motivates them to work.
 Additionally, the business practice of transforming resources into output and measuring what this costs is considered.
 Microeconomics also answers questions about monopolies in production, air and water pollution, and the price fluctuations of gasoline.
 In macroeconomics, the concern is about the larger economy with a primary focus on nationwide economic growth, full employment, and price stability.
-You’ll study public policy questions, the impact of tariffs and quotas, monetary and fiscal policy, antitrust and labor laws, and many other policies.
-With a degree in economics from Wayne State, you’ll be ready for a career in business, industry, government, or even law.
+In the Economics degree program at Wayne State, you’ll study public policy questions, the impact of tariffs and quotas, monetary and fiscal policy, antitrust and labor laws, and many other policies.
+With the Economics degree program, you’ll be ready for a career in business, industry, government, or even law.